 2: something that satisfies two criteria or needs simultaneously

-I think it is the perfect word to describe today’s announcement about Burwood Group adopting HyperGrid’s HyperCloud Intelligent Cloud Management Platform to accelerate their cloud services offerings, such as application development and deployment, governance, and cost control services for customers operating in a public, private, or hybrid cloud.
+I think it is the perfect word to describe today’s announcement and press about Burwood Group adopting HyperGrid’s HyperCloud Intelligent Cloud Management Platform to accelerate their cloud services offerings, such as application development and deployment, governance, and cost control services for customers operating in a public, private, or hybrid cloud.

 If you’re an enterprise customer looking to drive any type of digital transformation and leverage the powerful hyper-scale public cloud platforms as part of that transformation, you may be asking why do you need a Cloud Managed Services Provider (MSP) aka Managed Cloud Provider?